TYsewyn/www-timysewyn-be/src/posts/2018-09-27-SpringOne-Platform.md

 It introduces Kofu (*Ko*tlin and *fu*nctional) and Jafu (*Ja*va and *fu*nctional, still a proof of concept) configuration for configuring Spring Boot in a functional way and makes use of the functional bean registration.
 It also ships with coroutines support, GraalVM native images support and various other features.

-To learn more about this interesting project, visit this <OutboundLink href="https://github.com/spring-projects/spring-fu" rel="noreferrer" target="_blank">link</OutboundLink>!
+To learn more about this interesting project, visit this <a href="https://github.com/spring-projects/spring-fu" target="_blank">link</a>!

 ### Spring Tools 4